-An RD-design provides a transparent and illustrative way of visualizing identification of the treatment effects (Thistlethwaite & Campbell (1960); Imbens & Lemieux (2008)).
+An RD-design provides a transparent and illustrative way of visualizing the identification of the treatment effects (Thistlethwaite & Campbell (1960); Imbens & Lemieux (2008)).
 The graphical results reported in this section are without individuals level controls.
-Figure 7 shows the average leave duration of the full population in the reform-window among mothers and fathers, split by relative earnings in the household.
-Theory of specialization predicts that mothers who are primary earners should respond less to the reform than mothers who are not primary earners.
-On the contrary, the reform affects the two groups similarly with a jump of 5 weeks.
-There is a difference in the initial duration of mothers' leave.
-In households where the mother earns less than the father, she takes 2 weeks longer leave compared to households where the mother earns the most.
+Figure 8 shows the average leave duration of the full population in the reform-window among mothers and fathers, split by relative earnings in the household.
+While there is a difference in the initial duration of mothers' leave, the reform affects the two groups similarly with a jump of 5 weeks.
 Among fathers who are primary earners, the reform leads to a small reduction in average leave duration.
 In households where the mother is the primary earner, there is no change in the average leave duration of fathers.
-Again, a difference in leave duration across the two types of households remains largely unchanged.
-Both before and after the reform, fathers who are not primary earners take 1 week longer leave compared to fathers who are primary earners.